Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Solvability of the time-dependent equation

 We now show the restriction of $P$ to $\mathcal{X}_+^{s,l;\kappa,k}$ yields an isomorphism \eqref{eq:mod.invertible} by showing it is a bounded bijection.
-Boundedness is immediate from the definition of these spaces, and injectivity of the second row of \eqref{eq:ogspin}.
-Surjectivity of the second row of \eqref{eq:ogspin} implies that for $f\in \SY_+^{s-1,l+1;\kappa,k}$, we can find $u\in \SX^{s,\mathsf{l}_+}$ with $Pu=f$.
-From \eqref{eq:mod.fredholmest} taking $M,N$ sufficiently small, we see that $u\in \SX_+^{s,l;\kappa,k}$ which establishes surjectivity of \eqref{eq:mod.invertible} and hence completes the proof.
+Boundedness is immediate from the definition of these spaces, and injectivity is immediate from the injectivity of the second row of \eqref{eq:ogspin}.